gesievi/RADii/docs/tutorial/Viewer_PC/documentation_rst/4_Users.rst

 .. image:: ../images/Menu_users.png

-**Users - List of all data in the viewer**

 .. image:: ../images/Users_menu_detail.png
   :align: left

-9. **Import / Editor / Viewer**
+**Users - List of all data in the viewer**

-  - Import = data loaded from RADii file
+**Import** = data loaded from RADii file

 - Content - toggle content
 - Clear - delete content from viewer

-  - Editor = data that was sent from RhinoGrasshopper
+**Editor** = data that was sent from RhinoGrasshopper

 - Follow - follow the rhino view of the user
 - User toggle avatar
 - Content - toggle content
 - Clear - delete content from viewer

-  - Viewer  all other viewers that are on the channel
+**Viewer**  all other viewers that are on the channel

-10.  **Data & Cameras** = toggle labels
+- Labels = toggles visibility
+- Cameras = toggles visibility of other user cameras
+- Show All = Toggles all user content
 - Clear = delete all content from viewer

 Video tutorials: